pipe-cd/pipecd/docs/content/en/docs/user-guide/command-line-tool.md

 ### You want more?

 We always want to add more needed commands into pipectl.
-Please let us know what command do you want to add by creating issues in the [pipe-cd/pipe ](https://github.com/pipe-cd/pipe/issues) repository.
+Please let us know what command you want to add by creating issues in the [pipe-cd/pipe ](https://github.com/pipe-cd/pipe/issues) repository.
 We also welcome your pull request to add the command.